 If your business accepts personal checks and if your bank combines checks and cash deposits into one amount on your bank statement, you will want this set to ON.

 If you do not accept personal checks or your bank lists them separately on your bank statement, you will want this OFF

 If your Point of Sale supports cash drawer operations but you do not want to include any reported over or short in your accounting postings set this to ON.

 The cash over and short account is used when the primary currency is cash for retail situations.
 Petty Cash is also an example.
 Use of an Over/Short account allows for fraud tracking, and identifying employee training needs.

 Auto-Payout of Tips

-If you pay credit card tips out as cash each night, turn this ON to automatically create a cash payout entry to reflect the debit.
-If you are recording tip payouts directly in your Point of Sale do NOT enable this option.
+If you pay credit card tips out as cash each night and are not entering these as a payout in your POS, turn this ON to automatically create a cash payout entry to reflect the accounting offset to the tips collected.
+If you are recording tip payouts directly in your Point of Sale do NOT enable this option

 Custom Transaction Number